renatomajer/coinhut/README.md

 # Coinhut

-Coinhunt is a simple Android application for cryptocurrencies in which users can add cryptocurrencies to their portfolio, monitor the balance of their portfolio or view details of cryptocurrencies and their price fluctuations.
+Coinhut is a simple Android application for cryptocurrencies in which users can add cryptocurrencies to their portfolio, monitor the balance of their portfolio or view details of cryptocurrencies and their price fluctuations.

 ## Technologies